HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 (implementation-mpi-acc-omp)=
 # Implementation of MPI-OpenACC and -OpenMP offloading

-In this section we extend our MPI-application to incorporate the OpenACC and OpenMP offloading APIs separately.
-The implementation of this hybrid model targets both NVIDIA- and AMD-GPUs.
-A special focus here is to address the concept of MPI with GPU-direct memory access ([GPU-aware MPI](...)) and MPI with GPU-indirect memory access ([GPU-non-aware MPI](...)).
+In this section we extend our MPI-application to incorporate the OpenACC and OpenMP offloading APIs targeting both NVIDIA and AMD GPU-accelerators.
+The implementation of this hybrid model has the potential of fully utilizing multiple GPUs not only within a single GPU node but it extends to multiple GPU nodes (cf. Fig. 1).
+A special focus here is to address the concept of MPI with GPU-direct memory access ([GPU-aware MPI](...)) and MPI without GPU-direct access ([GPU-non-aware MPI](...)).

+## Direct memory access

+[Direct memory access](https://www.sciencedirect.com/topics/computer-science/direct-memory-access) (DMA) is a mechanism by which the data can be transferred between an I/O device and a memory system without an involvement of the processor itself.
+It thus allows two separated processors to directly access the memory of each other via a network.
+This has the advantage of reducing latency and increasing throughput, which is relevant particularly for modern HPC systems.
+As an example, the DMA mechanism is used in data management between a CPU-host and a GPU-device as we shall see later.

 ## GPU-non-aware MPI

 ### The hybrid MPI-OpenACC

 ### The hybrid MPI-OpenMP offloading